majasma/echo_timestamp/readme.md

 run "sudo vim /etc/systemd/system/echo_timestamp.timer" and add the content of ./client/timer_file.txt

+In order to start the service:
+- sudo systemctl daemon-reload
+- sudo systemctl start echo_timestamp.timer

+To check if the service is running: journalctl -fu echo_timestamp.service

+To avoid path corrections, we want the script to run from a generic location.
+Run sudo mv -i timestamp.sh /usr/local/bin to have it moved to /usr/local/bin.
+Log files are stored to /var/log/client.log

 ### Todo:
 [x] create script to schedule execution
 [x] retrieve unix time and date